chandusekhar/thesis/Implementation/Partition/DMT.Partition/README.md

 In this higher-level algorithm every phase is separated and visible only by its interface, so it can be easily re-implemented and swapped out.

-**Warning**

-This library only partially implements interfaces from `DMT.Partition.Interfaces` library.
-It has to be used alongside the `DMT.Core.Partition` lib or any other lib that implements  the same feature as the earlier mentioned library.
-Currently these are:

-* `ISuperNode`
-* `IPartitionEntityFactory`

 Usage
 -----